IanTeda/old.hugo.ianteda.com/content/blog/2017-11-17-the-hugo-acceleration.md

 ---
 type: blog
 title: The Hugo Acceleration
-description: I feel the need for speed
+description: I feel the need, the need for fast website build speeds.
+excerpt: Slow builds are a common complaint with Jekyll and there are things you can do, like incremental builds.
+But when I decided my website needed more cross promotion within posts I looked around for an alternative to Jekyll and landed on Hugo.
 date: 2017-11-17
 categories: ["programming"]
 cover: cover-caution-steep